heksaani/InnuendoCliCpouta/README.md

-# Testing InnuendoCLI platform for e-coli species
+# InnuendoCLI platform for Escherichia coli species

-## List of things to test in this InnuendoCLI platform
+## List of things to test in InnuendoCLI platform:

 - **Logging into InnuendoCLI machine**:
   Please make sure that you can login to InnuendoCLI machine using your SSH key authentication.
-All those who shared public SSH key with CSC should be able to login to InnuendoCLI machine.
+All those who shared their respective public SSH key with CSC should be able to login to InnuendoCLI machine.
 In Linux/ macOS, one can use the following command to login:
   ```bash
    ssh -i ~/.ssh/your_private_ssh_key.pem  your_user_name@Innuendomachine_ip
   ```
-  The **Innuendomachine_ip** in the above command is sent seperately by e-mail.
-You can also find more detailed instructions on [our CSC documentation](https://docs.csc.fi/computing/connecting/).
+  The **Innuendomachine_ip** in the above command is sent separately by e-mail.
 Upon successful login, you will end up in your own home folder on InnuendoCLI machine.
 - **Understanding your own data folders on InnuendoCLI machine**:
   We have a dedicated storage area for each institute under the folder "/mnt".
-Please create a folder (e.g., ftp) for your data under your own username as below:
+Please create a folder (e.g., ftp) for storing your data under your own username as below:

    ```bash
    # THL users